Codnor: History

-At one time the village had a railway station (Crosshill and Codnor) which was operated as part of the Midland Railway.
+At one time the village had a railway station, Crosshill and Codnor, which was operated as part of the Midland Railway.
 The branch line was torn up when colliery traffic waned, and the only signs of it that are now left are a converted station yard and some embankments.

 Codnor had three Methodist chapels, all in the Ripley Circuit, as well as the Anglican church of St James, at Crosshill.
-The village was also the birthplace of the noted Victorian phrenologist 'Professor' Joseph Millott Severn, who authored the book My Village: Owd Codnor and funded a set of alms houses in the centre of the village, which still stand to this day.
+The village was also the birthplace of the noted Victorian phrenologist 'Professor' Joseph Millott Severn, who authored the book My Village: Owd Codnor and funded a set of almshouses in the centre of the village, which still stand to this day.

 In recent years Codnor has had traffic problems, because the A610 (the main road to/from Nottingham) goes through the village, carrying traffic to Ripley, and further places such as Matlock.
 Codnor also used to be served by trams; the 'Ripley Rattler' (so-called), used to travel between that town and Nottingham.
-These were quite notorious, and were even the subject of a short story - "Tickets Please" - by local writer D. H. Lawrence (born 4 miles away, in Eastwood).
+These were quite notorious, and were even the subject of a short story, "Tickets Please", by local writer D. H. Lawrence (born 4 miles away, in Eastwood).
 The standards, which had carried the electric power lines for the trams, and the later trolley buses, were not removed until the early 1960s.

 Geography

 Codnor is close to the larger communities of Ripley and Heanor.

+To the south, the village includes the neighbourhood of Crosshill.